 As I mentioned we used several different hanging methods and the lights are so versatile you can.
-We wove the Cafe String Lights through the trees, but we also secured them to the branches with a few zip ties as well to ensure that they would not slide away once the leaves drop.
+We wove the Cafe String Lights through the trees.
+Additionally, some branches took well to the ‘s’ hook but others were impossible, so we just used the zip ties to ensure that they would not slide away once the leaves drop.

 The Overall Look

 I am all about the party atmosphere, the shabby chic and a well lit outdoor patio, and we achieved this in under an hour.
 The bright lights illuminate both our backyard, side yard, and patio and we never have to put the spotlights on to gain more light.

 Looking at this by night reminds me of some of the nicest patios we have visited via resorts.
 It’s both peaceful and tranquil.

 The easiness of the project, the thought that we NEVER have to replace a bulb and the low cost to illuminate has us lighting up every night.

 Light Up Every Night

 We don’t just light up when we have a party, in fact, we let every night be a party night because the TouchSmart Timer makes it easy to light up with doing nothing.
 Life is generally so complex throughout the week, that without this key element, I would not remember to light the patio!

 We programmed this timer in under a minute and each night our lights turn on and off themselves.
 It is just a little more patio mystique that happens.